-Fig. 7.
+Fig. 9.
 The MYNT EYE S1030 Stereo Camera

-GPS Correction program is renewed by the team every month of operation, and allows a margin of error shorter than 5cm.
+To find the location and orientation of the boat, the Water Dogs are experimenting with two sensors.
+The first is a NAVCOM GPS with Starfire Precise Point Positioning.
+This GPS Correction program is renewed by the team every month of operation, and allows a margin of error shorter than 5cm.
 This precision tracking sensor will allow for higher accuracy in traversing towards the start of a course challenge.
 The second is a Xsens MTi-G-710 Inertial Measurement Unit.
 This sensor can provide high-quality position, velocity, acceleration and orientation of the boat.

 Using ROS as a development environment provides the team with many software tools to aid in autonomous navigation.

 The team makes use of the inbuilt communication features in the ROS environment to receive data and output commands to the variety of sensors and motors.
 ROS uses a network of nodes that publish messages known as topics, which allow for one node to subscribe to or publish multiple sources of data or commands.
 For example, various sensor data, including velocity from an encoder, IMU readings, and GPS position can be subscribed to by one node which can acts as a Kalman filter to produce a reliable position of the robot.
 A Kalman filter is tool used to merge sensor data, assigning inputs different probabilities based on their error, in order to form an accurate conclusion about the position of the boat.

 The team also makes use of a variety of image processing tools found in the ROS and PCL (PointCloud) libraries.
-Incoming data from both Lidar and camera sources is sent through a node which converts it to simple PointClouds, giving us 3D points which we can work with.
+Incoming data from both LiDAR and camera sources is sent through a node which converts it to simple PointClouds, giving us 3D points which we can work with.
 These points can be filtered to eliminate outliers and reduce error, and are then segmented into clusters using the PCL library's Euclidean Cluster Extraction.
 We can treat these clusters as our obstacles and analyze them further if needed.
 For example, we might look for the distance between them to determine if they are the buoys.

 The team also makes use of dynamic path planning to navigate the boat through the course.
-Using ROS's Move Base package, the team can input data sources from the Lidar and camera as obstacles, and the robots true position found from the filtering of the IMU, GPS, and encoder odometry to create a cost map of the area around the robot.
+Using ROS's Move Base package, the team can input data sources from the LiDAR and camera as obstacles, and the robots true position found from the filtering of the IMU, GPS, and encoder odometer to create a cost map of the area around the robot.
 This cost map assigns weights to obstacles based on how close they are and can navigate the robot by keeping to its path towards its goal, but also avoiding high cost, dangerous areas.